Ninja-Aka/example_repo/README.md

 This is a sample REPO, hello World!
+Version 2